-The Foundation recognizes its ongoing economic interest in the net assets of the KPG Charitable Foundation, Inc. (KPG) as the relationship between the Foundation and KPG has been determined to be that of financially interrelated entities.
-Because the Foundation does not influence the timing and amount of distributions, amounts held by KPG on behalf of the Foundation are classified as net assets with donor restrictions.
+The Foundation recognized its ongoing economic interest in the net assets of the KPG Charitable Foundation, Inc. (KPG) as the relationship between the Foundation and KPG had been determined to be that of financially interrelated entities.
+Because the Foundation did not influence the timing and amount of distributions, amounts held by KPG on behalf of the Foundation were classified as net assets with donor restrictions.
+This relationship terminated in 2019 when the construction of the NBA-quality arena built in the City of Milwaukee was completed and all funds of KPG were disbursed.

-The Foundation recognizes subsequent changes in its interest in KPG in the combined statements of activities as change in interest in net assets of unconsolidated foundation.
 Distributions from KPG are recorded as net assets released from restrictions in the combined statements of activities.